-Wwwaaayyy back during the Dark Ages, known as Jr. High, I would sit in my 8th grade art class, draw motorcycles, and dream of the day when I'd finally be old enough to get my license, graduate from high school, hop on my bike, and ride off for days - camping in and exploring the rugged mountains of the Oregon Coast Range and beyond...
+Wwwaaayyy back during the Dark Ages, known as the 1980s, back in Jr. High, I would sit in my 8th grade art class, draw motorcycles, and dream of the day when I'd finally be old enough to get my license, graduate from high school, hop on my bike, and ride off for days - camping in and exploring the rugged mountains of the Oregon Coast Range and beyond...

 After a few tests and prototypes, the final design incorporated all of these needs and made those desired features its strengths.

 The new design needed to be lightweight, yet strong - simple in design yet versatile in application - totally adaptable and moldable, as well as extremely tunable.
 It also needed to be an Investment not a Purchase, meaning the trailer itself could be adapted for use with several different types of tow vehicles as well as maintained and upgraded as new parts become available, needed or desired.
 The towable also needed to be able to be altered and customized as usage demands of the trailer could potentially change over time.

 The features they needed were the same features I wanted for adventure motorcycle touring - a lightweight modular trailer that could be towed by potentially any motorcycle, with minimal effort, that could easily and relatively inexpensively be converted for use with a different type of motorcycle, quad, or other style of atv.
 Since I was in bed anyway and had nothing better to do than to heal and tackle a new towable trailer design, I set out on creating the best motorcycle trailer one could have.